 vaiofand project homepage

 Vaiofand is a Linux system daemon to tame the noisy fans of Sony Vaio laptops.
 These fans are controlled directly by the BIOS and thus do not allow for standard software management.
 Moreover, Vaio fans are usually spinning at considerably higher rates than necessary and so generate excessive noise.
-Vaiofand monitors the system temperature and maintains the fan speed at user defined rate by constantly overruling the settings made by the BIOS.
-Vaiofand can also make further adjustments to the fan speed when the temperature reaches user defined thresholds.
+Vaiofand monitors the system temperature and maintains the fan speed at user-defined rate by constantly overruling the settings made by the BIOS.
+Vaiofand can also make further adjustments to the fan speed when the temperature reaches user-defined thresholds.

 features